Your Comprehensive LMS RFP Template

 There’s a world of difference between not doing an LMS RFP, doing an RFP, and doing an RFP well.

-A good RFP is the difference between fielding dozens of unsuitable LMS suppliers and finding the perfect match for your needs, thereby boosting employee engagement, streamlining your internal processes and increasing your revenue in the process.
+A good request for proposal (RFP) is the difference between fielding dozens of unsuitable LMS suppliers and finding the perfect match for your needs, thereby boosting employee engagement, streamlining your internal processes and increasing your revenue in the process.

 As an LMS supplier, there are certain things we need to know, some things we want to know, and many things that just aren’t relevant during the qualifying stage.
 As the penultimate step of your LMS buying process, it’s not the place for knowledge gaps or misunderstandings to crop up.
 A good RFP assumes the potential supplier knows nothing about you, asks a lot of questions about them, and benefits from the careful eye of one document editor.

 We’ve seen good and bad RFPs, the crystal clear and the clear as mud, those that contradict themselves and the ones drowning in information overload—meaning we’re not just boasting when we say ours is the only LMS RFP Template you’re ever going to need.
 With the knowledge and experience of having completed (and won, if you’ll allow the humble brag) many RFPs, this template will invoke thoughtful and illuminating responses from potential suppliers.

 Aside from needlessly complicating an otherwise straightforward process, a bad RFP dilutes brand value for suppliers, sparks administrative delays on your end, and saps money and time from both ends.
 When the impacts could extend to both you and your potential supplier, are these considerations you have given thought to?